 Because the sampling density is adaptively increased in areas with CPS, the inherent sampling heterogeneity requires post-stratification (see Section 2.3.1).
 This combination of adaptive sampling and post-survey stratification reduces the sampling variance without introducing sampling bias.
-The transects are perpendicular to the coast, extending from the shallowest navigable depth (\sim 30 m depth) to either a distance of 35 nmi or to the 1,000 fathom (\sim 1830 m) isobath, whichever is farthest (Fig. 3).
+The transects are perpendicular to the coast, extending from the shallowest navigable depth (~30 m depth) to either a distance of 35 nmi or to the 1,000 fathom isobath, whichever is farthest (Fig. 3).
 When CPS are observed within the westernmost 3 nmi of a transect, that transect and the next one to the south are extended in 5-nmi increments until no CPS are observed in the last 3 nmi of the extension.
-During the summer 2017 survey, sampling from Lasker was augmented with nine days of echosounder and sonar sampling from Fishing Vessel (F/V) Lisa Marie in nearshore areas off Washington and Oregon (Fig. 4).

-Figure 2: Distribution of potential habitat for the northern stock of Pacific Sardine (a) before, (b,c), during, and (d) at the end of the summer 2017 survey.
+Figure 2: Distribution of potential habitat for the northern stock of Pacific Sardine (a) before, (b, c) during, and (d) at the end of the summer 2018 survey.

-Figure 3: Planned compulsory (solid black lines), adaptive (dashed red lines), and nearshore transect lines (solid green lines).
-Isobaths (gray lines) are placed at 50, 200, 500, and 2,000 m (or approximately \sim 1,000 fathoms).
+Figure 3: Planned compulsory (black lines) and adaptive (red dashed lines) transect lines, near shore (USV) transects (orange lines), and extended (marine mammal and sea bird) transects (green lines).
+Isobaths (light gray lines) are placed at 50, 200, 500, and 2,000 m (or approximately $\sim\!\!1,\!000$ fathoms).